KP solitons and total positivity for the Grassmannian: From soliton solutions to soliton graphs

-This means that the resonant interactions happen quite naturally in the KP equation, and each 3-wave resonant interaction appears as a trivalent vertex in the contour plot.
-Then at the trivalent vertex, since the slope of each soliton is given by $\tan\Psi_{[i,j]}=\kappa_i+\kappa_j$, those three solitons appear as $[i,j],[j,l]$ and $[i,l]$ in counterclockwise order.
-This condition provides a key characterization of reduced plabic graphs in Section \ref{Reduced-Cluster}.
-Note that equation (\ref{balancing}) corresponds to the {\it balancing condition} for a tropical curve.
+This means that resonant interactions arise quite naturally in the KP hierarchy, and each 3-wave resonant interaction appears as a trivalent vertex in the contour plot.
+At that trivalent vertex, since the slope of each soliton is given by $\tan\Psi_{[i,j]}=\kappa_i+\kappa_j$, those three solitons appear as $[i,j],[j,l]$ and $[i,l]$ in counterclockwise order.
+This condition led us to discover a new characterization of reduced plabic graphs, which we describe in Section \ref{Reduced-Cluster}.
+Note also that in the contour plot, one may interpret equation (\ref{balancing}) as the {\it balancing condition} for a tropical curve.